Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Comparison of Bayesian PINN with MCMC

-The primary goal of this comparison is to assess the ability of a Bayesian physics--informed neural network (BPINN), trained primarily on late--time cosmological data, to reproduce posterior constraints on key parameters that are broadly comparable to those obtained from a full-dataset MCMC analysis.
-The comparison is intended solely at the level of parameter constraints and does not imply equivalence in methodology or dataset coverage.
-It should be noted that while the full MCMC analysis consistently models massive neutrinos at both the background and perturbation levels, the Bayesian PINN treats $\Sigma m_\nu$ as an effective late-time parameter entering only the background expansion.
-Therefore, the comparison focuses primarily on late-time geometric constraints rather than on a fully equivalent treatment of neutrino physics.
+The goal of this comparison is to assess whether a Bayesian physics-informed neural network (BPINN), trained primarily on late-time cosmological data, reproduces posterior constraints broadly consistent with those obtained from a standard MCMC analysis using the same observational inputs.
+The comparison is intended solely at the level of parameter constraints and does not imply equivalence in methodology.
+As in the Bayesian PINN analysis, CMB information enters the MCMC runs through the compressed CMB distance-prior likelihood $\{R,\ell_a,\Omega_b h^2\}$ rather than the full Planck power spectra, so that both frameworks are based on a consistent CMB treatment.
+It should also be noted that while MCMC can in principle model massive neutrinos at both the background and perturbation levels, here the neutrino sector is treated consistently with the BPINN setup, with $\Sigma m_\nu$ entering as an effective late-time parameter of the background expansion; the comparison therefore focuses primarily on late-time geometric constraints rather than on a fully independent treatment of neutrino physics.

-In addition to the datasets employed in the Bayesian PINN analysis (including CMB distance priors and late-time probes), we constructed a \emph{full dataset} for the MCMC analysis by incorporating the complete CMB information.
-Specifically, we used the latest large-scale CMB temperature and polarization angular power spectra from the final \emph{Planck 2018} data release, namely the \texttt{plikTTTEEE+lowl+lowE} likelihoods \cite{Aghanim}, and included the CMB lensing reconstruction power spectrum from the Planck 2018 trispectrum analysis \cite{Aghanim1}.
-These datasets were jointly analyzed within the \texttt{Cobaya} framework to perform a full MCMC exploration of the cosmological parameter space, providing a benchmark for comparison with the Bayesian PINN results.
+For this purpose, we performed a set of MCMC runs, using the same CMB distance priors together with late-time datasets (CC, BAO, Pantheon+) employed in the BPINN analysis, within the \texttt{Cobaya} framework \cite{Aghanim}.
+As a representative test of consistency with the Bayesian PINN results, we ran a sample of dataset combinations (CMB+Pantheon, CMB+CC, CMB+BAO, and CMB+ALL) through this MCMC pipeline; the resulting constraints are summarized in Table~\ref{tab:cpl_h0_tension}.

-We find that BPINN can reproduce constraints on key late-time parameters, such as the Hubble constant $H_0$ and the dark energy equation-of-state parameters $(w_0, w_a)$, at a level broadly consistent with the full-dataset MCMC, typically within $1$--$2\sigma$.
-This demonstrates that BPINN provides an efficient and complementary framework for extracting a substantial fraction of the late-time geometric information, while being less sensitive to early-time modeling details and computationally less demanding.
-It should be emphasized, however, that BPINN is not a substitute for full Boltzmann-based MCMC pipelines, particularly for parameters primarily constrained by early-time physics.
+We find that the MCMC results reproduce the key late-time parameters — the Hubble constant $H_0$ and the dark-energy equation-of-state parameters $(w_0, w_a)$ — at a level broadly consistent with the Bayesian PINN constraints, typically within $1$--$2\sigma$.
+This supports BPINN as an efficient and complementary framework for extracting late-time geometric information at substantially reduced computational cost, while being less sensitive to early-time modeling details.
+We emphasize, however, that this comparison is not intended as a substitute for a full Boltzmann-based MCMC analysis, particularly for parameters primarily constrained by early-time physics.